Code of Conduct

 Reading Packets: A reading packet is usually material collected specifically for your course by your Study Leader, often involving a small charge.
 If there is a reading packet for your course, your welcome letter will include information on purchasing and obtaining your packet.
 (There is normally no fee involved if you choose to utilize a digital copy of the packet, provided one is available.)

-PLEASE NOTE: During our Summer and Fall 2020 terms, all reading packets and other course materials will be supplied digitally, usually in the course Google Drive folder.
+PLEASE NOTE: Currently all reading packets and other course materials will be supplied digitally, usually in the course Google Drive folder.
 Osher staff cannot provide printed copies of any of these materials or photocopying services as the Osher at Dartmouth is not open to visitors.

 - Registration for courses is on a first-come, first-served basis.